carlfulp/getting-and-cleaning-data-project/README.md

 ## Data Set Used
 The dataset to be cleaned and summarized is the "Human Activity Recognition Using Smartphones Data Set," described here (http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones) and in greater detail within the CodeBook markdown file contained withing this directory.
 Briefly, the data set is a large multivariate, time-series (10299 instances of 561 attributes) built from the recordings of 30 subjects performing activities of daily living (ADL) while carrying a waist-mounted smartphone with embedded inertial sensors.

-## Pseudocode describing the approach used to fulfill project goals
+## Pseudocode describing the approach used

 To fulfill the assigned goal, I processed the data as follows: